symfony/symfony-docs/components/lock.rst

 The Lock Component
 ====================

-    The Lock Component provides a mechanism to garentee an exclusive access into a critical section.
+    The Lock Component provides a mechanism to guarantee an exclusive access into a critical section.
 The component ships with ready to use stores for the most common backends.

 .. versionadded:: 3.3
     The Lock component was introduced in Symfony 3.3.